mishalide/old-website/README.md

-this is misha trying to make a website this is my only experience with webdev im an R fangirl
+this is misha trying to make a website this is my only experience with webdev bc im an R fangirl